leothorp/mk/README.md

 # mk

-Project-level task automation for those who don't want to type.
+Project-level task automation with less typing.

 ### What is this?